 Over the past several weeks we have examined the seven churches of Revelation.
-We have seen a church that was so strict in their doctrine that they forgot to love (Ephesus) and another church so focused upon loving that they neglected the teaching of sound doctrine (Thyatira).
-We have seen a church that was just going through the motions with no spiritual fire (Sardis), and we have looked at the Church of Laodicea, whose members were very wealthy and self confident about their standing before God, but were in fact disgusting to Him.
-We have also seen churches like Smyrna and Philadelphia, who were considered to be weak and helpless, but were in fact true followers of Christ allowing his strength to shine in their weakness.
-The seven churches of Revelation have given us tremendous insight into just what Jesus is looking for in His Church today.
+We have seen a church that was so strict in their doctrine that they forgot to love (Ephesus), and another church so focused upon loving that they neglected the teaching of sound doctrine (Thyatira).
+We have seen a church that was just going through the motions with no spiritual fire (Sardis), and we have examined the Church of Laodicea, whose members were very wealthy and self confident about their standing before Christ, but were, in fact, sickening to Him.
+We have also seen churches like Smyrna and Philadelphia, who were considered to be weak and helpless, and yet, they were true followers of Christ allowing His strength to shine through their frailty.
+The seven churches of Revelation have given us tremendous insight into what Jesus desires in His Church today.
 We must then, accordingly, examine our own hearts and motives, striving to become the kind of church that Christ expects us to be here at Freedom.
 After all, this is HIS church, and He alone has the right to judge whether or not our deeds are pleasing to Him.

 Many Bible scholars have said that the seven churches of Revelation were not only real churches in John's day, but they also represent seven different eras of the church age.
 Ephesus, then, would represent The Church from A.D.
 33-100.
-The second century Church began to fall away (the word Ephesus actually means "to let go") from its love for Christ, replacing it with legalism.
+The first century Church slowly began to fall away (the word Ephesus actually means "to let go") from its love for Christ, replacing it with legalism.
 Smyrna was the suffering church and would truly be a good representation of the torturous persecution that The Church endured from A.D.
 100-300, under Roman Emperors Nero and Diocletian.
-The third "church age" would be well represented by Pergamum, who allowed false doctrine to be married into the teachings of Christ.
+The third church age would be well represented by Pergamum, who allowed false doctrine to be married (Pergamum actually means "marriage") into the teachings of Christ.
 From A.D.
 300-500, this was exactly what happened to the church as Roman-Catholicism commingled pagan doctrines into the church to allow for the co-existence of The Church and the rest of Roman culture.
 Thyatira represents the continuation of this trend as Roman Catholicism introduced even more false doctrines into the Church, which included the worship of Mary and the conversion of pagan religious idols into celebrated church "saints".
-As a result the church began to bow down to graven images and worship Mary as a deity.
+As a result, the church began to bow down to graven images and worship Mary as a deity.
 These things occurred during the "Dark Ages" A.D.
 500-1500.